Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 it's od; overly dangerous
-one spell, potion,.; and midas touch ((sspace)ttime,..) = `rm -fr /`,.. christmas; big boxes every year v small boxes every year, where they switch(these boxes every year, then they go under the tree, but they are those boxes overnight) iff they come for me, what i'm gonna do is; some"-thing" along the lines of "i'm pressing charges against you; iff enough people (gang, ocs,..) do, you'll be imprisoned there for the rest of your life sentence", but(i'm going to throw shit at them (lets face it in your mouth); and piss,..) i'm so high i forgot the context
+one spell, potion,.; and midas touch ((sspace)ttime,..) = `rm -fr /`,.. christmas; big boxes every year v small boxes every year, where they switch(these boxes every year, then they go under the tree, but they are those boxes overnight) iff they come for me, what i'm gonna do is; some"-thing" along the lines of "i'm pressing charges against you; iff enough people (gang, ocs,..) do, you'll be imprisoned there for the rest of your life sentence", but(i'm going to throw shit at them (lets face it in your mouth); and piss, cum, spit,..) i'm so high i forgot the context